mikesamuel/fences-maven-enforcer-rule/src/site/markdown/configuration.md

 ## Importing configuration

-Sometimes a library author needs to use sensitive APIs.
+Sometimes a library author needs to use sensitive APIs, or thinks that parts of their APIs are not for casual use.
-They can include, in their JAR a `META-INF/fences.xml` file with content like
+They can include, in their JAR, a `META-INF/fences.xml` file with content like

 ```xml
 <configuration>